google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

 ## (Optional) Create dataspec with a guide

 In his example, the semantics of the columns were correctly detected.
-However, when value representations representation is ambiguous, it might not be the case.
-For example, the semantic of *enum* values (i.e., categorical values represented as an integer) cannot be detected automatically in a csv file.
+However, when value representation is ambiguous, this might not be the case.
+For example, the semantic of *enum* values (i.e., categorical values represented as an integer) cannot be detected automatically in a .csv file.

 In such a case, we would re-run the `infer_dataspec` command with an extra flag to indicate the real semantic of the miss-detected column.
 For example, to force